 As cotton absorbs so much moisture it also dries very slowly.
 Hiking requires clothing that dries fast and thus reduces conductive heat loss, keeping you at your body’s natural temperature.

 Cotton is in general heavier than competitive synthetic fabrics and because it absorbs so much moisture it gets even heavier when soaked with sweat.

 What are the alternatives?

 There are many alternatives to cotton – the most popular being polyester, Merino wool, nylon and silk.
 For more information about these materials please read our Comparison of Base Layer Materials.
 For those who really don’t want to give up on cotton there are also different blends that include cotton and synthetic materials.
 Such blends are Drirelease cotton, Charged Cotton from Under Armour and Dri-Fit Cotton from Nike.
-These blends include up to 40% of cotton the rest being polyester and elastane for the stretch.
+Some of these blends include a very high percantage of cotton, with the rest being polyester and/or elastane.
 Clothing made of these blends absorbs much less moisture than classic cotton clothing and therefore it dries faster (up to 8 times faster than other cotton clothing) and offers better temperature regulation while being soft and non-itchy to the touch.